IPSProtocol/IntentGuard/phase 1/erc-outcome-based-simulation.md

 The account whose assets or permissions may be affected by the transaction (typically `tx.from`).

 **Outcome** —
-A normalized representation of the transaction’s runtime outcome obtained through simulation, including token transfers, approvals, or native-ETH movements.
+A normalized representation of the transaction’s runtime outcome obtained through simulation, including token transfers, approvals, native-ETH movements, etc..

 **Policy** —
 A local, per-account, user-defined rule evaluated by the wallet or plugin to determine whether specific actions are permitted, require explicit confirmation, or are blocked by default.